 Meru National Park

-is a a pleasantly remote and little-visited reserve lying to the east of Mount Kenya in Central Kenya
+is a a pleasantly remote and little-visited reserve lying to the east of Mount Kenya in Northern Kenya

 As the foothills of Mount Kenya fall away eastward, the land becomes increasingly less well-watered and fertile, eventually running out onto arid semi-desert plains.
 The park forms part of an important conservation buffer between the heavily populated farmlands of the higher ground and the wide open savannah below.

 The reserve itself is largely comprised of dry acacia scrub, with stretches of open grasslands and strings of riverine forest featuring the characteristic doum palm.
 Maybe it's not as naturally beautiful as other parks, but it is interesting nonetheless.

 Wildlife here may not be so naturally abundant as more inherently fertile areas like the Maasai Mara

 , but there should be plenty to keep you interested.
 Almost all of the main safari animals are present, as well as northern specialities including gerenuks, reticulated giraffes and Somali ostriches.
 There are also good populations of predators including lions, cheetahs, leopards and spotted hyenas.

 Meru was virtually poached out in the 1980's by Somali raiders and although security has long since been restored and wildlife numbers recovered, large scale tourism has yet to take hold.
 Visitor number remain blissfully low.